 This plant is very popular in the southeastern parts of Asia, especially in Thailand.
 This is because Siam was the old name of present-day Thailand.
 Siamese tulips are recognized through their leafy stems and deep purple flowers.
 Normally, the Siamese tulip blooms between June and August, which leads to a sudden explosion of colorful blooms.

 In Thailand, this flower symbolizes beauty, love, prosperity, and new growth.
 In other cultures, the Siamese tulip is beloved for its grace and unique appearance.
 It’s no wonder that gardeners from neighboring Asian countries grow these in their gardens for luck.

 Orchids come in all sizes, shapes, colors, and growing habits.
 Most orchids are native to Asia as they thrive in warm, humid environments, such as forests and swamps.
-Orchids do equally well in less tropical countries, especially when they are given the right growing conditions to encourage their optimal growth.
+Orchids, such as Phalaenopsis Gigantea orchid, do equally well in less tropical countries, especially when they are given the right growing conditions to encourage their optimal growth.